 Where a rigid conventional flue is required, Grant recommends the use of the Grant 'Hybrid' flue system, which uses components from the Grant 'Orange' and 'Green' flue systems.
 Refer to Figure 9-4 for details.
-This flue system is suitable for all Grant Vortex Eco oil boilers.
+This flue system is suitable for all Grant oil boilers up to and including the Vortex 46-70.